MicrosoftDocs/xamarin-docs/docs/mac/get-started/installation.md

 _This tutorial illustrates the installation paths for Xamarin.Mac._

 > [!NOTE]
-> This content has moved to the Visual Studio for Mac install guides on [docs.microsoft.com](https://docs.microsoft.com/en-us/visualstudio/mac/installation).
+> This content has moved to the [Visual Studio for Mac install guide](https://docs.microsoft.com/visualstudio/mac/installation).

 ## Related Links